BrianMorse12604/151AGroupProject/README.md

 One possible area of improvement for this regression model includes further investigation into the importance of each of the features and their relationships with each other to see what the best subset of features truly is to limit the error, but currently, it seems like most changes would not be significant for this model’s improvement and that it would most likely only make a small decrease.

-The next two models we are thinking of doing are decision regression trees and neural networks.
+The next two models we are doing are decision regression trees and neural networks.
 This is because those are two other common types of models that tend to do well with regression problems and may be able to overcome the challenges that a regression model can not.
 Compared to more complicated models that have automatic feature learning and can recognize nonlinear relationships between data, this traditional regression model may not be able to recognize underlying patterns or fit the data as well.

 ### Second Model - Decision Tree Regressor